REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Experiments

 MLP-FT partially mitigates this limitation by injecting stochasticity during fine-tuning, enabling exploration and recovery from averaged behaviors.
 Performance improves as the policy adapts to the target environment and reduces the distribution gap between offline demonstrations and online execution.
 However, the achievable improvement remains limited by the representational capacity of the backbone.
 These results highlight the importance of backbone capacity for multi-modal action modeling and the effectiveness of fine-tuning.

+LSTM can achieve comparable SR to DiT in the short-horizon Task 1.
+However, it degrades sharply on long-horizon tasks, suggesting its recurrent state is insufficient to capture the action distribution.

-\textbf{Pre-training is essential for successful fine-tuning.} Successful fine-tuning requires a sufficiently capable pre-trained policy.
+\textbf{Pure RL from sparse reward fails.} Successful fine-tuning requires a sufficiently capable pre-trained policy.
 We find that fine-tuning is effective when a pre-trained policy achieves a moderate success rate (approximately $50-70\%$).
-In contrast, fine-tuning from random initialization shows limited improvement, as sparse rewards rarely provide informative learning signals when task success is infrequent.
-Pre-training alleviates the need for extensive reward shaping typically required in RL from scratch ~\cite{xue2025openingsimtorealdoorhumanoid}.
+In contrast, fine-tuning from random initialization (Pure RL) shows limited improvement, as sparse rewards rarely provide informative learning signals when task success is infrequent.
+Pre-training alleviates the need for extensive reward shaping typically required in pure RL from scratch~\cite{xue2025openingsimtorealdoorhumanoid}.
 This allows the policy to improve its SR with minimal manual tuning.